 These highly intelligent and playful animals will leave you with an experience you will remember for the rest of your life.
 This is why divers travel all over the planet to meet these incredible creatures.

 Here are the top 10 places in the world to dive with dolphins.

-Best Places to Swim and Dive with Dolphins
+The Best Places to Swim and Dive with Dolphins

+The Bahamas sits between Florida, Cuba and the Turks and Caicos in the West Atlantic Ocean.
+The archipelago is made up of atolls and coral cays with hundreds of different islands around them.
 The crystal-clear, shallow waters of the Bahamas offer plenty of dolphin encounters, with the mammals being seen near Bimini Grand Bahama, and in lots of secret coves known only to tour operators.
 Head to Grand Bahama, located just 56 miles east of Palm Beach, Florida, for warm waters and almost guaranteed encounters with several resident pods of dolphins all year round.

 When to Go: Year round